Safwat08/sonia/README.md

 | fMV+ILC GFP– Fraction (dual human-mouse aligned)               | `fm_ilc_neg_mixed`     |
 | fMV+ILC GFP– Fraction (human-only aligned)                     | `fm_ilc_neg_human`     |

-**The fresh rat fat microvessel data was analyzed using a prior pipeline.
-Please generate this object (as described in the publication) and place it in the 'output/' folder before running analysis_workflow.rmd.**
+Note: The fresh rat fat microvessel data was analyzed using a prior pipeline.
+Please generate this object (as described in the publication) and place it in the 'output/' folder before running analysis_workflow.rmd.

 ---
 ## Reproduce Analysis Objects